Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

     }

 # Next step after authentication
-Once your have followed one of the approaches for authentication, you're ready to set up your ADLA .NET SDK client objects, which you'll use to perform various actions with the service:
+Once your have followed one of the approaches for authentication, you're ready to set up your ADLA .NET SDK client objects, which you'll use to perform various actions with the service.
+You can then perform actions using the clients, like so:

+    static void Main(string[] args)
+    {
+        ...

+        DataLakeAnalyticsJobManagementClient adlaJobClient = new DataLakeAnalyticsJobManagementClient(adlCreds);
+        DataLakeAnalyticsCatalogManagementClient adlaCatalogClient = new DataLakeAnalyticsCatalogManagementClient(adlCreds);
         DataLakeAnalyticsAccountManagementClient adlaAccountClient = new DataLakeAnalyticsAccountManagementClient(armCreds);
         adlaAccountClient.SubscriptionId = subscriptionId;

-    DataLakeAnalyticsCatalogManagementClient adlaCatalogClient = new DataLakeAnalyticsCatalogManagementClient(adlCreds);
-    DataLakeAnalyticsJobManagementClient adlaJobClient = new DataLakeAnalyticsJobManagementClient(adlCreds);

-You can then perform actions using the clients, like so:

         DataLakeAnalyticsAccount account = adlaAccountClient.Account.Get(resourceGroupName, adlaAccountName);

         Console.WriteLine($"My account's location is: {account.Location}!");
+    }

 # Contributing